perfectlyproject/perfectwp-wc-omnibus/README.md

 - Showing the lowest price in the last 30 days before a product has been marked as on sale
 - Works correctly with taxable products
-- Works correctly with duplicating product function
-- Translation for message, supports WPML and Polylang plugin
+- Translation for the message, supports WPML and Polylang plugin
 - Tracking all price changes
+- Preview History prices

 ## Shortcode